Marek-Chalabis/Production_simulator/README.md

 # Production_simulator(https://productionsimulator.herokuapp.com/)
-> Web application that allows to manage projects, employees and tools of production, it also allows to add information(posts) for others employees (project maybe be offline due to the limits on AWS, if you want to see it LIVE let me know)
+> Web application that allows to manage projects, employees and tools of production, it also allows to add information(posts) for others employees. + REST API (project maybe be offline due to the limits on AWS, if you want to see it LIVE let me know)

 ## Table of contents
 * [General info](#general-info)